openvinotoolkit/training_extensions/misc/pytorch_toolkit/chest_xray_screening/README.md

 ## Results

-AUROC scores for each class and Mean AUROC score is reported for Pneumonia detection.
+AUROC scores for each class and Mean AUROC score
 | Class | AUROC Score  |
 |--|--|
 | Lung Opacity | 0.7586 |